 Asset Quality Score

-In this test, Bankrate tries to estimate the impact of troubled assets, such as unpaid mortgages, on the bank's reserves set aside to cover loan losses, as well as overall capitalization.
+In this test, Bankrate tries to estimate the impact of problem assets, such as past-due loans, on the bank's loan loss reserves and overall capitalization.

-A bank with lots of these kinds of assets may eventually be forced to use capital to absorb losses, reducing its buffer of equity.
-It also means that there are likely to be many assets that are in non-accrual status and thus aren't earning interest for the bank, diminishing earnings and elevating the chances of a future failure.
+A bank with lots of these types of assets could eventually have to use capital to absorb losses, diminishing its equity buffer.
+It also means that there are likely to be many assets that are in non-accrual status and thus aren't earning interest for the bank, diminishing earnings and increasing the risk of a future failure.

-The percentage of problem assets a bank holds compared to its total assets is a useful indicator of asset quality.As of June 30, 2017, 0.53 percent of PeoplesBank, a Codorus Valley Company's loans were noncurrent -- in other words, they were more than 90 days past due or were in non-accrual status.
-That's below the national average of 1.04 percent.
+The percentage of problem assets a bank holds compared to its total assets is a handy indicator of asset quality.As of December 31, 2017, 0.37 percent of PeoplesBank, a Codorus Valley Company's loans were noncurrent -- in other words, they were more than 90 days past due or were in non-accrual status.
+That's below the national average of 1.01 percent.

-Banks keep a reserve known as an "allowance for loan and lease losses" to deal with troubled assets .
-How large that reserve is can be a widely used indicator when evaluating a bank's ability to manage problem assets, especially when compared to the total amount of problem loans.
+Banks maintain a reserve known as an "allowance for loan and lease losses" to deal with troubled assets .
+Comparing the reserve's size to the total amount of problem loans can be a widely used indicator when evaluating a bank's ability to manage problem assets.
 Unfortunately, the FDIC did not provide information on PeoplesBank, a Codorus Valley Company's loan loss allowance in its most recent filings.